 In each case where an attribute and an association end represent the same role, the SBVR XMI Metamodel includes a tag that tags both the attribute and the association end.
 The tag connects them to show their correlation.
 The tag’s name is “org.omg.sbvr.sameRole,” its value is "" (the empty string), and its elements are the attribute and the association end.

-Where structural rules impose multiplicity constraints, they are shown in figures and are included in the SBVR XMI Metamodel for association ends and for attributes.
+Where structural rules impose multiplicity constraints, they are included in the SBVR XMI Metamodel for association ends and for attributes.

 Elements of SBVR Content Models